sds38/is117/README.md

 #Life is good
 #I really enjoy it
 #Especially because I have so many amazing people in my life.
-#My final commit will delete all of this, thats the plan
+#My final commit will delete all of this
+#yes